ET-BE/MBED-Biomechatronics-MCU/README.md

 K64F program for the Biomechatronics course.

+Use uScope (the HID version) to read IMU or EMG data: https://bitbucket.org/ctw-bw/uscope/src/hid/
+You can also use the Biomechatronics Scope to use the live EMG data as model input: https://bitbucket.org/ctw-bw/biomechatronics-scope/

 ## How to use

  * Connect the board.
 The blue LED will start to blink, indicating it's waiting for user input.